yolo-sh/agent/README.md

 ## Usage

-The agent could be run using the `go run main.go` command.
+The host agent could be run using the `go run main.go` command.

 The `gRPC server` will listen on an Unix socket at `/tmp/yolo-grpc.sock` whereas the `SSH server` will listen on `:2200` by default.